Huangza123/huangza123.github.io/_pages/about.md

   - /about.html
 ---

-I'm a lecturer at School of Computer Science, Chengdu University of Information Technology.
+I'm a lecturer of Chengdu University of Information Technology.
 My research interests include deep learning, nerual network theory and application, and imbalanced data learning.